‘Bachelor’ 2017 Finale Spoilers: Who Does Nick Viall Choose, Are They Together?

 Reality Steve’s spoilers for Season 21 have nailed all of the key teasers for Nick Viall’s journey and everybody will be anxious to see if he gets the final rose ceremony scoop correct as well.
 His Bachelor spoilers have indicated that Viall picks Vanessa Grimaldi over Raven Gates, despite the friction the two encountered during their overnight date last week.
 Grimaldi lives in Canada and Viall is in California, and it seems that this could lead to complications for the duo.

 Could Reality Steve’s spoilers be wrong and could Viall end up alone or with Gates?
-Host Chris Harrison shared in a Bachelor spoiler-filled chat with Good Morning America that it is possible that Nick could end up being the first lead in history to be rejected and left alone at the end, as GossipCop shares.
+Host Chris Harrison shared in a Bachelor spoiler-filled chat with Good Morning America that it is possible that Nick could end up being the first lead in history to be rejected and left alone at the end, as GossipCop shared.
 That certainly would be a big shocker that would have fans buzzing, and it looks like the network may try to lead everybody down that path.
 However, there has been no solid information emerging that would point toward that being true.

 In fact, Reality Steve shared a tweet from someone who seems to be in the audience of the taping for Monday night’s show with Jimmy Kimmel, where Viall and Grimaldi will be making an appearance.
 The show is always pre-taped and so those who are at the taping do get the scoop early, even though they’re supposed to keep it hush-hush.
 The poster tweeted to the gossip guru and she said that his Bachelor spoilers are right, based on what they’ve seen by being in the audience for the Jimmy Kimmel Live taping.